| Title: | General Purpose Hierarchical Data Structure |

 Traverse a Tree and Collect Values

-determines what is collected.
-The attribute
+)attributedetermines what is collected.
+The attribute can be

-a.) the name of a field or a property/active of each Node
+a.) the name of a field or a property/active of each Node in the tree, e.g. acme$Get("p") or acme$Get("position")

-b.) the name of a method of each Node
+b.) the name of a method of each Node in the tree, e.g. acme$Get("levelZeroBased"), where e.g. acme$levelZeroBased <- function() acme$level - 1

-c.) a function, whose first argument must be a Node
+c.) a function, whose first argument must be a Node e.g. acme$Get(function(node) node$cost * node$p)

-is a function or a method, the ellipsis is passed to it as additional arguments.
+...in case the attribute is a function or a method, the ellipsis is passed to it as additional arguments.

-defines the traversal order to be used.
+traversaldefines the traversal order to be used.
 This can be

 Go to first child, then to its first child, etc.